-I have also published several novels (four under my own name), produced films, taught at colleges and universities, and coached many, many survivors of childhood trauma in locating their “joy-spot” and thriving on their chosen paths.
+I have published several novels (four under my own name), produced films, taught at colleges and universities, and coached many, many survivors of childhood trauma in locating their “joy-spot” and thriving on their chosen paths.

-The joy-spot is a play on the G-spot.
+The joy-spot is obviously a play on the G-spot.
 Both are located deep within, they are hard to find, you have to concentrate and be patient and take your time, and they can both unlock ultimate bliss.

 Sexuality and spirituality are inextricably bound (why else would religion work so hard to control/contain both?).
 In Kundalini and the eastern religions/philosophies I was raised in, the serpent energy represents sexuality and the life force, and it is the ultimate fire that winds its way up to awaken, enlighten, and illuminate.
 Our body is the flute through which the life force flows to awaken us.